Cover Crops for Prevented Planting

 View the team members here.

-2019 Cover Crop Field Walks and Field Days!
-Schedule available now!
+2020 Cover Crop Virtual Field Day, September 2nd!
+Agenda and Registration available now!

 This work is supported by the Crop Protection and Pest Management Program 2017-70006-27175 from the USDA National Institute of Food and Agriculture.
 Any opinions, findings, conclusions or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture.